mouachan/swift-router/README.md

   - Docker 19+ (only if you want to run the integration tests and/or you want to use the `docker-compose` script provided in this example).
   - Openshift cli to deploy on Openshift
   - Red Hat Business Automation Operator
-  - Grafana Operator
+  - Red Hat Grafana Operator
-  - Red Hat Integration - AMQ Streams
+  - Red Hat Integration - AMQ Streams Operator

 ### Archetype